 - Do they have that ‘black magic’ which will make them successful?

 Every recruiter is looking for a different ‘black magic’ quality.
 Some people don’t want university graduates because they’re ‘too soft’, others will want graduates from specific degrees that teach what they see as a necessary trait.
-It’s entirely speculative and, for most agencies, relying on it is shooting yourself in the foot because there’s no way to guarantee consistent success.
+It’s entirely speculative and, for most agencies, this method doesn't work as there’s no way to guarantee consistent success.

-Give the applicants a real taste of recruitment.
+2. Give the applicants a real taste of recruitment

 Matching old school techniques with new technology has already done wonders for recruitment.
 The next big step is turning those techniques inwards on your own hiring practices.
 You'll produce better recruiters, who are better suited to the niches they work in.
 In turn, they will make better placements and build stronger relationships.
 So start hiring properly today; your clients, candidates, and business partners will thank you.